ChristopherLuciano/OnCyber-CinematicEditor-BlenderAddon/README.md

 ```
 The SPLINE, DOLLY, and LOOKAT items above are Collections.
 The objects can be any Blender object which you like.
 When you choose 'Add New Spline and Nodes', the add-on creates Cube meshes and assigns materials according to the same color scheme as used in Oncyber: green for DOLLY, blue for LOOKAT.

+**IMPORTANT:** For proper operation, the current version of this add-on assumes the following naming conventions:
+* SPLINE collection: name begins with 'spline'
+* DOLLY collection: name begins with 'dolly'
+* LOOKAT collection: name begins with 'lookat'
+* objects can have any name, but note that exporting is done alphabetically

 ## Usage
 The add-on is separated into individual sections as described below.
 Refer to the screenshot shown above to see each of these within the add-on interface.